xpandit/doc-process-hack/Challenge1/readme.md

 cd Challenge1
 ./get-keys.sh --resource-group <resource-group-name>
 ```

+If you are using the script for the first time, you will be asked to sign in to your Azure account.
+If you are using the given subscription, you will be asked to choose which subscription to use.
+If you have multiple subscriptions, you can choose the one that contains the resources you want to use - *CX - MICROSOFT.BUILDAIHACK2025*.

 This script will connect to Azure and fetch the necessary keys and populate the `.env` file with the required values in the root directory of the repository.
 If needed, script will prompt you to sign in to your Azure account.